A Millennial’s Guide to Homeownership

 “As more and more millennials marry and have children – among the strongest determinants for the desire to be a homeowner – demand for housing will remain robust.”

-This generation has already begun to shift its focus to providing the best homes for their children to grow up in, the best school districts, and often to providing the stability that owning a home of their own allows.
+This generation has already begun to shift its focus to providing the most affordable homes for their children to grow up in, the good school districts, and often to providing the stability that owning a home of their own allows.

 With the majority of the generation now inside the ‘Responsibility Zone,’ Millennials have become a major player in the US housing market!